-Moreover, EDC is the primary contributor to the Abu Dhabi road safety education committee and regularly contributes to the Integrated Transport Centre (ITC) through technical and educational
+Moreover, EDC is the primary contributor to the Abu Dhabi road safety education committee and regularly contributes to the Integrated Transport Centre (ITC) through technical and educational input.

 Effective 30 June 2021, the Group acquired a 48.01% share in Emirates Driving Company PJSC ("DRIVE") and its subsidiary for nil consideration, by acquiring 100% of the shares in Spranza Commercial Investment - Sole Properties LLC, an entity which held the shares in DRIVE.
 From the date of acquisition, DRIVE contributed revenue and profit to the Group amounting to AED 136,859 thousand and AED 77,474 thousand respectively, for the year ended 31 December 2021.
-If the acquisition had taken place at the beginning 2021, DRIVE would have contributed revenue and profit to the Group amounting to AED 260,090 thousand and AED 168,003 thousand, respectively, for the year ended 31 December 2021.